ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/service-orchestration.md

         string status;
     };
     ```

-    The `PatientWithCardNo` record uses [record type inclusion](https://ballerina.io/learn/by-example/type-inclusion-for-records/) to include all the fields from the `Patient` record along with the `cardNo` field.

     > **Note:**
     > While it is possible to work with the JSON payload directly, using record types offers several advantages including enhanced type safety, data validation, and better tooling experience (e.g., completion).